National Family Mortgage ®

 Headquartered in Concord, Massachusetts, National Family Mortgage ® is America’s premier online solution for helping families properly structure and manage real estate loans with their relatives.

-According to a 2019 study by Legal & General ®, in 2018, the “Bank of Mom & Dad” was the 7th largest mortgage lender in the US.
-Additionally, a 2016 study by Fidelity Investments ® reports that 25% of adult children age 25+ believe they will have to help their parents financially.
+According to a study by Realtor.com, over 40% of first-time home buyers in 2020 received a down payment loan from a relative — usually from their parents or a sibling.
+However, as reflected in a 2016 study by Fidelity Investments ®, nearly 25% of adult children age 25+ believe they will have to help financially support their parents one day.
 Whether helping your adult children, your parents, or another immediate family member, National Family Mortgage ® helps minimize the legal and federal tax consequences that can occur when family real estate loans and financial gifts are handled informally or improperly.

 National Family Mortgage ® is a continuation of Founder and CEO Timothy Burke’s commitment to leveraging the internet to empower consumers to efficiently build, protect, and transfer family wealth.
 Prior to founding National Family Mortgage ®, Burke was a key member at peer-to-peer lending pioneer Circle Lending, which developed the family lending business model in 2001.
 In 2007, Circle Lending was acquired by British billionaire, Sir Richard Branson, and re-launched as Virgin Money USA.
 By 2010, on the heels of the financial crisis, Virgin Money exited the US market, and Burke carried on with National Family Mortgage ®.